Blockfi Review: Pros & Cons, Fees, Security Examined

-Another benefit is that a BlockFi loan does not trigger a cryptocurrency capital gains tax event and, in some circumstances, the interest paid on your loan may be tax deductible against certain types of investment income.
-Selling your crypto can also trigger tax consequences, making loan as an option very desirable.
+Another benefit is that a BlockFi loan does not trigger a cryptocurrency capital gains tax event and, in some circumstances, the interest paid on your loan may be tax-deductible against certain types of investment income.
+Selling your crypto can also trigger tax consequences, making a loan an option very desirable.

 Is Blockfi regulated and who can you turn to in case of legal issues?

-Since you will be giving over the control of your coins to a third-party (Blockfi), it is crucial to make sure that Blockfi is a legitimate, insured, licensed and regulated business.
-BlockFi is categorized as a secured non-bank lender and offers US Dollar loans that are backed by crypto assets and operates under Article 9 of the Uniform Commercial Code which governs secured lending.
+Since you will be giving over the control of your coins to a third-party (Blockfi), it is crucial to make sure that Blockfi is a legitimate, insured, licensed, and regulated business.
+BlockFi is categorized as a secured non-bank lender and offers US Dollar loans that are backed by a crypto asset and operates under Article 9 of the Uniform Commercial Code which governs secured lending.

 The company also files UCC-1 financing statements with each of its borrowers’ states.

-What happens if your crypto assets appreciate or in case of blockchain forks?
+What happens if your crypto assets appreciate or in the case of blockchain forks?